dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-joint-probability.md

 But if we have one feature with 3 categories, such as year = {3,4,5} we already have this would be $3*2^{49}$ which is greater than $2^{50}$.

-Where we have mandy different values for a column we may use inequalities, such as `age<=4`, `age>4`, and we could choose these inequality points similar as the ID3 algorithm can do for us (using Entropy and Information Gain).
+Where we have many different values for a column we may use inequalities, such as `age<=4`, `age>4`, and we could choose these inequality points similar as the ID3 algorithm can do for us (using Entropy and Information Gain).

 Still $2^{50}$ is super big = 1.125.899.906.842.624